Almighty Vice Lord Nation: Origin and growth

 In 1957, the Vice Lords gang was founded by several African American youths originally from the North Lawndale neighborhood of Chicago.
 These youths met while incarcerated in the Illinois State Training School for Boys in St. Charles (also known as the St. Charles Juvenile Correctional Facility).
 At the time, they were led by founding member Edwin "Pepalo" Perry.
-The name "vice" was chosen when a gang founder looked up the term in the dictionary and found the meaning as "having a tight hold".
+The name "vice" was chosen when a gang founder looked up the term and found the meaning as "having a tight hold".